ishaqmusaq/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute path nameof the current working directory
+dislay current directory content in a long fomat